Evil Queen (Disney): Merchandise

 The character has been featured in a wide variety of Disney merchandise, such as in the Designer Villains series of limited edition dolls and make-up products, or the Wickedly Beautiful entry in the Beautifully Disney collection of cosmetic products.
-Various other such merchandise include many dolls, figurines/statuettes, costumes, clothing items, watches/clocks/mirrors, key chains/blanks, mugs, other tableware, bags/purses/suitcases, containers, prints/posters/cards/stickers, pins/buttons/magnets, holiday ornaments, plush toys, puzzles, other beauty products, and so forth.
+Various other such merchandise include many dolls and figurines/statuettes, costumes, clothing items, watches/clocks/mirrors, mugs, other tableware, bags/purses/suitcases, containers, key chains, prints/posters/cards/stickers, pins/buttons/magnets, plush toys, holiday ornaments, other beauty products, and so forth.
 In one issue of Disney Adventures in 1997, the Evil Queen appeared on the cover attempting to woo Will Smith.

 One hand-made figure costing $2,000 was the most expensive out of 200,000 items being sold at the Disney World shopping village in 1985.
 During an auction in 1988, an animation cel from the iconic scene of the Queen holding her heart box sold for a record-setting price of $30,000.
 In 1997, another cel from the same scene sold for $21,275 and a cel of the Witch offering an apple to Snow White realized $13,800.
 Another cel showing the Queen reading her spellbook sold for $8,050 in an earlier in auction in 1995.
 In 2015, a Hag cel was sold on an auction for $48,000.
 Another record was made in 2016, when a cel of the Queen in front of her mirror was sold for $58,000.

+Alternative versions

+Order of the Seven

+Order of the Seven, cancelled in 2012, was Disney's live-action martial arts retelling of the Snow White story set in the 19th-century China, where the Evil Queen figure would be an Asian empress.
+The project was also known under other working titles such as Snow White and the Seven.